Webbslinger57/Python-Password-Wallet/README.md

 - All information stored in Sqlite database
 - All stored passwords are encrypted
 - Login credentials are hashed
+- Ability to edit/delete account entries

 ## Planned Features
 - Support for searching through accounts
-- Ability to edit/delete account entries
+- Copy passwords from the home page
 - Ability to modify theme

 ## Installation